darafferty/rapthor/docs/source/operations.rst

           preapplied: a value of "none" will preapply all solutions, whereas values of "screens" or "facets" will preapply only the full-Jones solutions (if available), since the direction-dependent solutions in those cases are applied by WSClean itself.
-These MS files can be useful for further self calibration outside of Rapthor.
+These MS files can be useful for further imaging or self calibration outside of Rapthor.